 - Six months: By six months of age, drooling is more controlled when your child is in supine, prone or seated.
-However, you may notice drooling as your child babbles or uses his hands to play, point or reach for objects.
+You may notice drooling as your child babbles or uses his hands to play, point or reach for objects.
 Drooling may also be noted as your child is teething or in response to eating particular foods.

 - Fifteen months: By fifteen months of age, drooling rarely occurs during gross motor activities, such as walking and running, although you may notice some drooling during fine motor tasks, such as stacking blocks or manipulating objects.
-Drooling may also continue in response to teething.
+It may also continue in response to teething.